 Most people spend a lot of time in the bathroom getting ready.
 So, switch out old light bulbs for LED ones or if possible just use natural light.

 Unplugging your electric toothbrush charger can conserve energy as well.
 It isn’t necessary to charge your electric toothbrush all day or to leave the charger plugged in.
 Even though it’s turned off, it is still very likely consuming electricity.

 At Sherwood Dental we are continuously making changes to be more green.
-We have recently switched out our plastic water bottles, to more recyclable aluminum.
+We have recently switched out our plastic water bottles, to more recyclable aluminium.
 We continue to be conscious of our waste and recycle as much as possible.

-Making some simple changes to your everyday habits can help maintain an environment that makes everyone smile.
+Making some simple changes to your every day habits can help maintain an environment that makes everyone smile.